-Additional information on Emergency Response and Tests of the Emergency Response/Evacuation Procedures can be found in the University's Annual Security & Fire Safety Reports available here.
+Additional information on Emergency Response and Tests of the Emergency Response/Evacuation Procedures can be found in the University's Annual Security and Fire Safety Reports.

 It is the University’s policy to immediately issue an Emergency Notification any time the Director of Public Safety confirms that there is a significant emergency or dangerous situation which poses an immediate threat to the health or safety of students, faculty or staff occurring on the campus, unless issuing a notification will, in the professional judgment of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 Examples of situations which would require an Emergency Notification include, but are not limited to: an active shooter on campus, serious inclement weather such as a tornado, or a serious spill of hazardous materials.